OpenCore-Hackintoshs/OpenCore-B460M-i7-10700K-eGPU/README.md

 ## Not Working

-- RGB Control (Only work on Windows)
+- RGB Control (Only work on Windows, testing https://openrgb.org/)

 ## Configs